Coupler curves of moving graphs and counting realizations of rigid graphs: Applications of the main result

 We apply \ALG{class} and find that $[\cF]=(272,0,0)$, where $272=2^4\cdot 17$.
 We verify that $\cF$ is thin and thus $\deg T=2\cdot 272=544$ by \PPP{2} and \PPP{5}.

-The largest minimally rigid subgraph $\cF$ that contains the vertex 0 is spanned by the vertices $\{0,6,8,9\}$.
+The largest minimally rigid subgraph $\cF$ that contains the vertex 0 is induced by the vertices $\{0,6,8,9\}$.
 Let $\cF'$ be defined by this graph, but with vertices $6$ and $8$ relabeled to $1$ and $2$, \resp, so that $\cF'$ is marked.
-The largest minimally rigid subgraph of~$\cF''\subset\cF$ that contains the edge~$\{1,2\}$ is spanned by $\{1,2,3,4\}$.
+The largest minimally rigid subgraph of~$\cF''\subset\cF$ that contains the edge~$\{1,2\}$ is induced by $\{1,2,3,4\}$.

 It is straightforward to see that it is not possible to continuously move vertex 0 of $\cF$ while fixing vertices 1, 2, 3 and 4 and arrive at a position where vertex~0 is flipped along the edge $\{8,6\}$ or $\{8,9\}$.
 With \df{flipping} a vertex along an edge we mean that we reflect the vertex along the line that is spanned by this edge, and in this manner obtain another realization of~$\cF$.
 Such an almost everywhere continuous movement, without flipping any vertices along the way, defines a component of the coupler curve~$T$ (we believe that such a component must be irreducible).
-Since $\cc(\cF')=4$ and $\cc(\cF'')=4$ we obtain in this manner $16$ possibly reducible components and their union coincides with the coupler curve.
-Thus, we established the following lower bound on the number of irreducible components: $n\geq 16$.
-By \PPP{5} the degree of a coupler curve is uniquely determined by the class of a calligraph and thus does not depend on the starting position of the vertices before we move the graph.
-From this we deduce that components that are related by flipping a vertex in our example are of equal degree.
+Since $\cc(\cF')=4$ and $\cc(\cF'')=4$ we obtain in this manner~$16$ possibly reducible components and their union coincides with the coupler curve.
+Thus, we established the following lower bound for the number of irreducible components:~$n\geq 16$.

+By \PPP{5} the degree of a coupler curve is uniquely determined by the class of a calligraph and therefore does not depend on the starting position of the vertices before we move the graph.
+From this we deduce that the components that are related by flipping a vertex in our example are of equal degree.
 It follows that each of the obtained possibly reducible components is of degree~$d$.
-Since $\deg T=544=16\cdot d$ we find that $d=34$ and thus $\deg T_i\leq 34$ for all $1\leq i\leq n$.
-We apply \PPP{6} and find that there exists a class partition~$(\alpha_1,\dots,\alpha_n)$ \st $\alpha_i=(t,0,0)$ for some $t\leq 17$ and thus $g(T_i)\leq \frac{1}{2}\cdot (t,0,0)\cdot (t-2,-1,-1)+1\leq 17\cdot 15+1=256$ for all $1\leq i\leq n$.
-In comparison, the geometric genus of a curve of degree 34 is at most $(34-1)(34-2)/2=528$ by the genus formula at~\citep[Exercise~I.7.2b]{har}.
+Since $\deg T=544=16\cdot d$ we find that $d=34$.
+We established an upper bound for the degrees of irreducible components: $\deg T_i\leq 34$ for all $1\leq i\leq n$.